 The first things to check if you are not getting any cool air flowing are your filters.
 Go through the house and replace all the vent filters, including the return air filter.
 If you still have no cool air flowing, it is time to get professional help as it could be the condenser or a Freon problem.

 The thermostat is your control center for the unit.
-If you notice that nothing happens when you change the temperature setting or switch from cooling to heating, you need to have a technician come out and find out if it needs replaced or there is some other problem they can fix.
+If you notice that nothing happens when you change the temperature setting or switch from cooling to heating, you need to have an HVAC technician come out and find out if it needs replaced or there is some other problem they can fix.
 In almost all cases, fixing the thermostat requires a professional.

 Moisture in the Unit